aaron-grau/curic/react/projects/pokedex/README.md

           {// map list elements for errors with class "error"}
         </ul>
         <form className="pokemon-form" onSubmit={this.handleSubmit}>
-            {// input elements for all but pokemon types}
+            {// input elements for all but Pokemon types}
-            {// use select and option elements for pokemon types }
+            {// use select and option elements for Pokemon types }
           <button>Create Pokemon</button>
         </form>
       </section>